Kurdish MPs say yes to independence vote

 Kurdish MPs say yes to independence referendum

-The Iraqi Kurdish parliament has voted to back a planned referendum in the face of opposition from across the globe.
+The Iraqi Kurdish parliament has voted to back an independence referendum in the face of opposition from across the globe.

 The Kurdistan Regional Government, sitting for the first time in two years, backed the 25 September vote on Friday.